WPI-SoftRobotics/Open-Ori-Vent/README.md

 -   Simple, Lightweight, Easy-to fabricate

-As an open-source project, we will made public all the CAD files as well as the software.
+As an open-source project, we are sharing all the CAD files as well as the software.
 We hope that you can also make your own ventilator using these instructions!
 For the current designs, laser cutters and 3d printers are necessary, though these parts could be cut/printed